 Michael Benedict is an ecologist with particular interests in landscape, forest, and wetland ecology.
 He is certified in geographic information systems (GIS) and has strong interest in applying mapping technologies and integrating multidisciplinary information to broad-scale issues and conservation.
 He teaches a variety of courses (such as Ecology, Humans & the Environment, GIS Applications, Landscape Ecology and Management, and Grant writing).
-Many of his courses and his research with students on forest ecology and watersheds at the James H. Barrow Field Station emphasize developing practical skills.
+Many of his courses and his research with students on forest ecology and watersheds at the James H. Barrow Biological Field Station emphasize developing practical skills.
 He is also actively engaged in science education initiatives and the use of technology in learning.

 - B.S., Universidade Santa Úrsula, Brazil

 - PH.D.,University of Toledo